How to Host Online Live Events Free Up to 50 People

 - Free for the first 40 minutes.

 - Zoom offers free group video calls for up to 50 people simultaneously.

 - Unlimited number of meetings.

-- To initiate a call, log in with either a Gmail address or a Facebook account.
+- To initiate a call, log in with Gmail or Facebook account.

 - People you invite to join a call needn’t have these credentials, or even log in.
 You can just send them an invitation with a link via email, instant message, or text message, or even phone them to provide a link and an ID number for the call.